People & Planet University League

 There is student representation on university committees concerned with estates, planning, finance and strategic decision making.
 The Guild of Students work closely with the University Council, and attend Sustainability Board and Advisory Group meetings to ensuring that the University’s SDG Accord commitments are being met.
 More information on the University’s Governance can be found here.

-Does the university conduct a student or staff-led mapping, auditing or tracking exercise of environmental sustainability annually?
+Does the university conduct a student or staff-led mapping, auditing or tracking of actions completed to promote environmental sustainability annually?

 There's the Education for Sustainable Development UN SDG Curriculum Mapping project where students can volunteer to identify links between existing modules and the 17 United Nations Sustainable Development Goals (SDGs).
 Project volunteers look to identify areas of best practice and opportunities for further development of the SDG's in their curriculum.